mantidproject/mantid/dev-docs/source/PyCharm.rst

 Setup Python development environment with Conda
 ###############################################

-The assumption has been made that you have setup and built Mantid already, if you have not, please do so before hand by following,
+The assumption has been made that you have setup and built Mantid already, if you have not, please do so before hand by following, `this guide <GettingStarted/GettingStarted>`_.

 At any point in these instructions where ``RelWithDebInfo`` is used (including in file paths), you can replace it with any other build type such as ``Debug`` or ``Release``.
 We use ``RelWithDebInfo`` for Conda specific builds to allow debugging due to ``Debug`` not being functional with the ``Release ABIs``.